Garnet health care workers protest for hospital to address ‘crisis level’ staffing problems

 “The membership told us they can’t afford to live.
 People are living in their cars,” says Angela Lane with 1199.
 “How do we have health care workers living in their cars?”

 Workers are asking for an 18% raise over the next three years.
-So far, the hospital has not responded to News 12’s request for comment.
+The hospital responded to News 12’s request for comment.
+Below is its statement:

 “This hospital had a contract for the RN’s that was monumental.
 It was a lot of money on the table that they approved.
 Garnet knew come October we were up for a contract,” Lane says.